eda-ricercatore/admin-notes/skill-set/lower-level-roles/ece-roles-lower-level/embedded-sys-roles.md

 	- Experience building BSPs and working on complex SoCs.
 	- Familiarity with hardware-software development methodologies.
 + skill set:
+	- Linux Driver Engineer, Networking
+	- Cupertino, CA
+	- Etched is building AI chips that are hard-coded for individual model architectures.
+Our first product (Sohu) only supports transformers, but has an order of magnitude more throughput and lower latency than a B200.
+With Etched ASICs, you can build products that would be impossible with GPUs, like real-time video generation models and extremely deep chain-of-thought reasoning.
+	- We are looking for a Linux driver engineer with experience of high-speed data center networking for scalable parallel AI infrastructure.
+The ideal candidate will be able to define a system scale-out plan for the design and implement Linux drivers for networking devices using RoCEv2.
+	- Develop high-speed Linux networking device driver and optimize system performance for large AI/ML use-cases.
+	- Collaborate closely with system engineers to select the right hardware and software stack.
+	- Build prototype systems to validate functionality and performance.
+	- Engage with customers to support deployment of AI inference systems in their own environment.
+	- 5+ years of experience in Linux driver development.
+	- 2+ years of experience with Infiniband/RoCEv2 development.
+	- Ability to learn quickly and have an open-minded mindset.
+	- Proficiency in C/C++ programming for Linux driver.
+	- Experience with debugging issues involving Ethernet Switches/Routers and network protocol.
+	- Knowledge of Infiniband/RoCEv2/RDMA/PCIe/CXL.
+	- Experience with AI infrastructure in large data-centers.
+	- Experience with ***multi-system NCCL programming***.
+	- Experience with network accessing patterns with AI inference accelerators.
+	- Experience with Bazel/Blaze/Buck build system.
+	- Etched believes in the Bitter Lesson.
+We think most of the progress in the AI field has come from using more FLOPs to train and run models, and the best way to get more FLOPs is to build model-specific hardware.
+Larger and larger training runs encourage companies to consolidate around fewer model architectures, which creates a market for single-model ASICs.
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.